-Canon G1 X Mark II versus Canon M100
+Canon G1 X Mark II vs M100

 The Canon PowerShot G1 X Mark II and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in February 2014 and August 2017.
 The G1X Mark II is a fixed lens compact, while the M100 is a mirrorless interchangeable lens camera.
 The cameras are based on an 1.5-inch (G1X Mark II) and an APS-C (M100) sensor.
-The G1X Mark II has a resolution of 13 megapixel, whereas the M100 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The G1X Mark II has a resolution of 13 megapixels, whereas the M100 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is notably smaller (16 percent) than the Canon G1 X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the M100 are weather-sealed.